cxmeel/sift/README.md

 ### Manual Installation

-Grab a copy [from the Roblox Library][sift/roblox] or [GitHub releases][sift/releases], and drop it into Studio.
+Grab a copy [from the Roblox Creator Store][sift/roblox] or [GitHub releases][sift/releases], and drop it into Studio.
 The Sift model file can be synced in using Rojo.

-## What's Changed?

-As per the recommendations in [Llama's README][freddylist/llama], the following changes have been made:

-- Sift utilises native Luau types.
-Llama used [@osyrisrblx/t][osyrisrblx/t] for type checking, which meant that types were only checked at runtime.
-  - Sift _will not_ check types at runtime.
-If you're using the library wrong, you'll get errors at runtime anyway!
-- Organised tests. `*.spec` files are now alongside their source files, making it easier to locate them.
-- Documentation is now generated using [@upliftgames' moonwave][upliftgames/moonwave] (Docusaurus).
-This makes it quick and easy to add new documentation, and provides a pleasant experience for the user.
-- Built-in TypeScript typings.